Atrangi Re: Development

 The film was announced on 30 January 2020 under the title Atrangi Re.
-With Dhanush, Khan and Kumar were announced as the leading actors, Himanshu Sharma was signed for writing the screenplay.
-Furthermore, A. R. Rahman was signed to compose the film's background score and soundtrack album and Irshad Kamil writing lyrics the original songs.
-This film marked Rai's second collaboration with Rahman, Himanshu and Kamil after working together in Raanjhanaa.
+With Dhanush, Khan and Kumar were announced as the leading actors, Himanshu Sharma was signed to write the screenplay.
+Furthermore, A. R. Rahman was signed to compose the film's background score and soundtrack album and Irshad Kamil wrote lyrics to the original songs.
+This marked Rai's second collaboration with Rahman, Himanshu and Kamil after working together in Raanjhanaa, as well as Rahman's first soundtrack for a production by both T-Series Films and Cape Of Good Films.

 Speaking about the film and its storyline, Rai stated that the film cannot be classified in any specific genre.
-He added: "All the three characters are funnily weird and it’s their emotional journey.
+He added: "All the three characters are funnily weird and it's their emotional journey.
 I am always looking for partners who are as emotionally touched as I am with the story and all three of them are like that.
 Every character in this film has i [sic] own traits will put them in an unseen space."
 Rai decided to set the storyline in Bihar and Madurai, in belief that the film will "be an amalgamation of two Indian cultures".
 It has been reported that the title was initially registered by Salman Khan under his production company, and gave the title to Rai under a condition that the film was directed by Rai himself.
 He expressed his gratitude to Khan for giving up the title.